Suppan/midifile-writer/README.md

 ## Why?

-Basic code for how to write midi messages (Type-0) in Lua (without external libraries)
+Basic code for how to write midi Type-0 messages in Lua without external libraries

 ## Usage